Paroxysmisch/genome-assembly/dissertation/main.typ

 + Extension of the @gat architecture, called GAT+Edge, to update edge features, and incorporate them into message passing.

 + Combining this new architecture with the symmetry feature of @symgatedgcn introduced in prior work @lovro, to form SymGAT.

++ Incorporating much richer features by utilizing the raw nucleotide read data directly, resulting in the SymGatedGCN+Mamba and SymGatedGCN+MambaEdge models.

 + Evaluating the performance of these new architectures against @symgatedgcn.